 Rabbit stew is a great recipe for cooking a whole rabbit.
-Slowly simmering the meat makes it incredibly tender while the root vegetables absorb all the fabulous flavor!
+Slowly simmering the meat makes it incredibly tender while the root vegetables absorb all the fabulous flavor.

 This warm and cozy stew is the perfect way to bring on the cooler fall weather.
-It's also a great way to clear out the freezer if you have a bountiful season hunting rabbit!
+It's also a great way to clear out the freezer if you have a bountiful season hunting rabbit.

 🥘 Ingredients

 Other than the rabbit, these ingredients can be grabbed on a quick trip to your local grocery store.
-If you don't hunt your own, you may find rabbit meat at a butcher or specialty grocer or purchase it online from a licensed distributor.
+If you don't hunt your own, you may find rabbit meat at a butcher or specialty grocer or purchase it online from a licensed distributor

-- Celery - 2 cups of chopped fresh celery.
+- Celery - Chopped fresh celery.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!